abgroen/abgroen/content/home/posts.md

 weight = 30  # Order that this section will appear.

 title = "Blog"
-subtitle = "Four series: day in the life, stop.the.talking!, cause&predict, and know/go/show."
+subtitle = "Four series: day in the life, stop.the.talking!, cause&predict, and know/go/show.
+Expect an insight into my minds; raw, unfiltered, and rambling - a place for me to refine my arguments and thinking."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.